kinskiwu/Trailblzrs/docs/Trailblzers-Api-Design.md

 ## Overview

-The Trailblzrs API enables users to discover national parks, view weather forecasts, and create 7-day itineraries.
+The Trailblzrs API enables users to discover national parks and view weather forecasts.

 ## Endpoints